 ICANN JUKU (School) Workshop” was held by ICANN (Internet Corporation for Assigned Names and Numbers) and Graduate School of Information Technology / Kobe Institute of Computing on the March 9th, 2019.

-dedicated to keeping the Internet secure, stable and interoperable.
-It promotes competition and
+to keeping the Internet secure, stable and interoperable.
+It promotes competition